 Act Quickly but Strategically

-Immediately after the fire, secure your property to prevent further damage.
-Board up broken windows, tarp damaged roofing, and shut off utilities if necessary.
-These protective measures demonstrate responsibility to your insurer and can prevent your claim from being reduced due to neglect.
+Right after the fire, protect your property to avoid additional harm.
+Board up shattered windows, cover impaired roofs with tarps, and turn off utilities if needed.
+By implementing these protective steps, you show accountability to your insurer and may avoid your claim being diminished due to carelessness.

 Leverage Professional Inspections